A Short Guide to a Great Time at the Québec City Summer Festival

 More Good Ideas

 - Save time at security checkpoints: pack only the essentials.
 Security staff have the right to search any bag.
-Before you head out, check the list of things you can and can’t bring to festival venues.

 - Take out your festival bracelet/pass before you get to the front of the line.
 It speeds things up at the gates.